SPMcDonald1316/data_vis_2020/README.md

 * use select and option html elements to create menu

 #### scatterplot_with_menus
 * add menus to scatterplot from previous project
+* use react-dropdown to create dropdown menus
 * menus allow user to dynamically change x and y axis data
+* add color to plotted points based on iris species type
+* add legend to show color & species
+* add hover functionality to allow user to view specific species